Why Only The Best Odds Are Worth Your Money

 So what's an example of a juiced market.
 Well, the clearest example to offer is on so-called 'even money' events.
 This is where it is deemed by the bookmaker that both sides of the market will attract equal action from a betting public that considers each outcome as an even probability, 50-50.

 So let's use the example of tossing a coin.
 We can expect that over enough tosses, it is 50% as likely that a coin will come up heads as it will tails.
 Now if they were offering a full market without any Juice, the odds would of course be an even 2.00 on both heads and tails. i.e. you bet 1.00 to win 1.00.
 This is what is known as a '100% market' or 'fair odds'.
 In other words, you're getting full value on your return.
 But bookmakers want their slice of the action.
-And so they offer us anywhere between 1.85 to 1.99 as 'even money.'
+And so they offer us odds of anywhere between 1.85 to 1.99 as 'even money.'
 They take out their percentage.
+They do not offer full price.
 This is the business.

 Here's an example.
 Let's take a football game, with 3 outcomes - either team wins or there is a draw.